-Habitat forms a natural way of classifying wildlife populations, such as woodland birds, but what determines how many of which species might be found in a habitat patch and how numbers change over time are complex questions.
-Field surveys, analyses of scheme data and targeted experiments by the BTO have investigated habitat composition effects, such as of woodland structure, farmland heterogeneity connectivity among freshwaters and heathland vegetation, on abundance, movements, breeding success and survival.
+Habitat forms a natural way of classifying wildlife populations, such as woodland birds, but determining how many of which species might be found in a habitat patch and how numbers change over time is complex.
+Field surveys, analyses of scheme data and targeted experiments by BTO have investigated habitat composition effects, such as of woodland structure, farmland heterogeneity, connectivity among freshwaters and heathland vegetation, on bird abundance, movements, breeding success and survival.

 Hydrologically driven ecosystem processes determine the distribution and persistence of ecosystem-specialist predators under climate change

 Habitat- and species-mediated short- and long-term distributional changes in waterbird abundance linked to variation in European winter weather.

 Help monitor waders in NI grasslands

 Investigating whether Northern Irish lowland grasslands are supporting breeding waders.